Upgrade overview

 with the default approvalStrategy: Automatic

-, OLM will automatically upgrade the Quay Operator whenever a new version becomes available.
+, OLM will automatically upgrade the Project Quay Operator whenever a new version becomes available.

 Warning